OuhscBbmc/data-science-practices-1/ch-workstation.md

 ### RStudio {#workstation-rstudio}

-[RStudio Desktop](http://www.rstudio.com/ide/download/desktop) is the IDE (integrated design interface) that you'll use to interact with R, GitHub, Markdown, and LaTeX.
-Updates can be checked easily through the menus `Help` -> `Check for updates`. ix problems, but this is not required to start.)
+[RStudio Desktop](https://posit.co/download/rstudio-desktop/) is the IDE (integrated design interface) that you'll use to interact with R, GitHub, and Markdown.
+Updates can be checked easily through the menus `Help` -> `Check for Updates`.  {added Sept 2012}

 ### R Tools {#workstation-rtools}